UniversalDependencies/docs/_lt/dep/nummod-gov.md

 The morphological and syntactic behavior of Lithuanian numerals is complicated, and depends on the type of numeral.
 Cardinals are annotated as [nummod]() or `nummod:gov`.
-When a cardinal numeral governs the noun, it is annotated with nummod:gov [kitas šriftas].
+When a cardinal numeral governs the noun, it is annotated with `nummod:gov`.

 ~~~ sdparse
 Turiu dešimt obuolių . \n I-have ten apples .